Stan Lee sang to me: 10 crazy Comic-Con moments I'll never forget

 Almost 100 Slave Leias gathered to pose with a giant Jabba the Hutt statue proudly standing inside the Lucasfilm area.
 When that many Slave Leia cosplayers show up in one small area for a photo op, you can imagine how many fans refused to budge.
 Not only were no fans moving, more of them were rushing to the spot to see if they could get the best angle for a photo.

 This created a massive problem for Comic-Con's security team and fire marshals.
-An enormous crowd of people who should have been moving like normal, were now standing completely still and all the exits were being blocked by fans trying to get through this terrifying wall of human flesh.
+An enormous crowd of people that should have been moving like normal was now standing completely still, and all the exits were being blocked by fans trying to get through this terrifying wall of human flesh.

 7. A fan gets stabbed in the eye